martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_consistency.md

 </div>

 Such process are often well described with a differential equation.
-In the next sections we look closely at the work of Yang Song [25, 26] and others to examine how they leverage the existence of such an Ordinary Differential Equation (ODE) to generate strong samples much faster.
+In the next sections we look closely at the work of Yang Song <d-cite key="song2023consistency"></d-cite><d-cite key="song2021score"></d-cite> and others to examine how they leverage the existence of such an Ordinary Differential Equation (ODE) to generate strong samples much faster.

 <br>

 **Modelling the noising process as an SDE**

-Song et al. [26] have shown that the noising process in diffusion can be described with a Stochastic Differential Equation (SDE) transforming the data distribution $p_{\text{data}}(\mathbf{x})$:
+Song et al. <d-cite key="song2021score"></d-cite> have shown that the noising process in diffusion can be described with a Stochastic Differential Equation (SDE) transforming the data distribution $p_{\text{data}}(\mathbf{x})$:

 $$d\mathbf{x}_t = \mathbf{\mu}(\mathbf{x}_t, t) dt + \sigma(t) d\mathbf{w}_t \qquad \text{(23)}$$